DanaeMorrison/COMP4721-Pitch-Perfect/README.md

 1. **Select a Unit**: Choose from a variety of units tailored to different skill levels and musical concepts.
 2. **Practice a Lesson**: Follow on-screen prompts to play single notes or chords on a MIDI keyboard.
 (Note: the program takes into consideration octaves so you may need to change the octave on the MIDI keyboard as you complete lessons.)
 3. **Receive Feedback**: View instant feedback indicating correctness and areas for improvement.
+4. **Get Drill Results**: View your drill results at the end of a drill (currently visible in the terminal as opposed to in the GUI window)
-4. **Track Your Progress** (Planned): Review your drill results and export progress summaries as PDFs for long-term tracking.
+6. **Track Your Progress** (Planned): Review your drill results and export progress summaries as PDFs for long-term tracking.

 ## Technologies Used